haekelmeister/iPhonePiano/README.md

 # Swift Piano Task

+This project solves the problem given at this [Github account](https://github.com/fk-interview/swift-piano-task).
+For completness I left the original text and task description.

+## Original Task Description

 Build a small piano like application in Swift with white and black keys, playing a sound on pressing the keys.

 **IMPORTANT:** Don't use Storyboards but purely code to create the views.
 A starting point for such as structure is given in the [SwiftPianoTemplate](#swiftpianotemplate) XCode project.